yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/IPC/Quick_Start_Guide.rst

 .. note::

-    For ProcSDK 3.2, tools are not included in RTOS SDK, so point to CCS:
+    For ProcSDK 3.2 or older releases, tools are not included in RTOS SDK, so point to CCS:

 ::